News & Events

 SAIChE Gauteng Branch AGM - 6 May 2026 5:30pm

-We need nominations for the branch committee as there a number of openings!
+Nominations for the branch committee were requested as there were a number of openings!

 Click Here for the Nomination Form.
 Complete it and email to This email address is being protected from spambots.
 You need JavaScript enabled to view it.